sunnyvsm/step-by-step-ci/Windows VM/Readme.md

 # Step by Step CI - Add Windows Build Slave
 A quick and dirty way to setup a CI envrionment on your local machine.

+*Todo*
+    - Add a "how to" create a windows base box

 ### Summary
 This describes the minimum amount of steps needed to setup a Windows Build/Test Slave for the Jenkins master server created in [Jenkins Master Server][jen_master].